Batu Caves Malaysia

 Batu Caves - All about your skirt

-I am eternally grateful to have worn this long skirt that day (of course, I did my research).
+Eternally grateful to have worn this long skirt that day (of course, I did my research).

-Long skirt means flowy skirt images!
+Not only that, long skirt means flowy skirt images!

 Of course, I had to pull Louis along for the picture.
 He couldn’t be more willing to!